-\paragraph{Heteroscedastic variance ($k=2$).} The right column of Table~\ref{tab:violation} reports performance of all methods on the $\textnormal{ActionNonDiag}_{k=2}$ and $\textnormal{TimeNonDiag}_{k=2}$ datasets, which are essentially the same as ActionNonDiag and TimeNonDiag but presents heteroscedastic variance, i.e. $\text{var}(\vz^{t} \mid \vz^{t-1}, \va^{t-1})$ is not a constant function of $(\vz^{t-1}, \va^{t-1})$.
+\paragraph{Heteroscedastic variance ($k=2$).} The right column of Table~\ref{tab:violation} reports the performance of all methods on the $\textnormal{ActionNonDiag}_{k=2}$ and $\textnormal{TimeNonDiag}_{k=2}$ datasets, which are essentially the same as ActionNonDiag and TimeNonDiag but presents heteroscedastic variance, i.e., $\text{var}(\vz^{t} \mid \vz^{t-1}, \va^{t-1})$ is not a constant function of $(\vz^{t-1}, \va^{t-1})$.
 This setting is interesting since it is not covered by the exponential family theory of \citet{lachapelle2022disentanglement} which assumed a one-dimensional sufficient statistic $\vs$ ($k=1$) whereas here we have $k=2$.
 Both datasets fall under the umbrella of our nonparametric theory.
-However, $\textnormal{TimeNonDiag}_{k=2}$ cannot satisfy the sufficient influence assumption because the data is Markovian and does not present an auxiliary variable (see Remark~\ref{rem:non_markovian}). ${\textbf{Observations:}}$ Both datasets benefit from sparsity and outperform the baselines.
-On $\textnormal{ActionNonDiag}_{k=2}$ we obtain near perfect MCC and SHD while on $\textnormal{TimeNonDiag}_{k=2}$ we obtain performance similar to TimeNonDiag.
-We hypothesize that the performance bottleneck in both TimeNonDiag and $\textnormal{TimeNonDiag}_{k=2}$ is graph estimation, as in both cases SHD is always greater than $\approx 20\%$.
+However, $\textnormal{TimeNonDiag}_{k=2}$ cannot satisfy the sufficient influence assumption because the data is Markovian and do not present an auxiliary variable (see Remark~\ref{rem:non_markovian}). ${\textbf{Observations:}}$ Both datasets benefit from sparsity and outperform baselines.
+On $\textnormal{ActionNonDiag}_{k=2}$ we obtain near perfect MCC and SHD while on $\textnormal{TimeNonDiag}_{k=2}$ we obtain a performance similar to TimeNonDiag.
+We hypothesize that the performance bottleneck in both TimeNonDiag and $\textnormal{TimeNonDiag}_{k=2}$ is the estimation of the graph, as in both cases SHD is always greater than $\approx 20\%$.